Jheller11/trip-planner/planning.md

 # Next Step

-    6. Trips made private (password protected)
+    6. Trips made private (password protected to join + most details blocked from view unless user is registered as attending)
     7. Invite users to trips
+    8. Attendees as regular or admin (boolean on new key "admin")
+    9. Expand trip edit functionality and style view
+    10. Style trip view page
+    11. Style user profile page + add list of trips + possible calendar